CVector-Energy/python-claude/README.md

 When Claude is ready to stop:
 - Reformat edited files with `ruff format`
 - Repair lints of edited files with `ruff check --fix`
-- Type-check edited files with `mypy`
+- Type-check the project with `mypy` (only if files were edited)
-- Run the tests with `pytest`
+- Run the tests with `pytest` (only if files were edited)

-Note: We defer `ruff format` and `ruff check` until Claude stops to avoid changing files while Claude is working.
+Note: We defer all quality checks until Claude stops to avoid changing files while Claude is working.
 Changing files during editing would spoil Claude's edits and force it to reread files.
+Quality checks only run when at least one Python file has been edited during the session.
 ## Installation

 ```bash